ROCm/hipBLAS/docs/reference/data-type-support.rst

 .. rubric:: Footnotes

-.. [#getri] Only the batched GETR functions are supported.
+.. [#getri] Only the batched GETRI functions are supported.